KLIEBHAN/pg_plsql_graphs/README.md

 ##Installation

-- Add the configurations given by the following path file to **configure.in** of your _PostgresSQL_ sourcecode at the correct places.
+- Add the configurations given by the following patch file to **configure.in** of your _PostgresSQL_ sourcecode at the correct places.
 This will make the _igraph_ library available for _PostgresSQL_

 ```Diff
 --- configure.in